behavure/behavure-docs/src/content/docs/edge_iq/start/00-overview.md

 - **Jobs** – Define the individual pipelines, specifying how data is ingested, processed, and delivered.
 Jobs can be tailored for simple one-off tasks or for high-throughput, multi-step workflows.
 - **Workers** – Run Jobs in the background.
 This distributed pool of processes handles data ingestion, transformation, and output, scaling automatically as volume and complexity grow.

-### Why Use Lyft Data
+### Why Use Edge iq

 Managing data at scale often involves juggling multiple data formats, sources, and failure modes.
-Lyft Data addresses these challenges by providing:
+Edge iq addresses these challenges by providing:

 - **A Configuration-Driven Approach** – Use a straightforward configuration file or UI-based method to define each pipeline, reducing the need for custom scripting or ad hoc integrations.
 - **Reliable and Scalable Execution** – Built-in worker management allows users to distribute tasks efficiently and recover from common failures, ensuring pipelines continue running smoothly.